experienceshindig-admin/v1/readme.md

 6. Once logged in to your local, you need to recreate Elementor layouts.
 Go to Elementor > Tools > General > Regenerate Files
 7. Elementor also has a Replace URLs tab to update any missed rows.
+8. You will want to delete the plugin really-simple-ssl

 ## Contributing
  1. Create a branch